grpc/grpc-java/examples/example-xds/README.md

 ================

 The XDS example consists of a Hello World client and a Hello World server capable of being configured with the XDS management protocol.
-Out-of-the-box they behave the same as their hello-world version.
+Out-of-the-box the client behaves the same the hello-world version and the server behaves similar to the example-hostname but with a required dependency on xDS.

 __XDS support is incomplete and experimental, with limited compatibility.
 It will be very hard to produce a working environment just by this example.
 Please